-If you are hosting fewer than 30 placements, a Kickstart Gateway organisation will act on your behalf to manage the application process and grant payments.
+If you choose to work with a Kickstart Gateway organisation, they will act on your behalf to manage the application process and grant payments.

-All Gateway organisations receives a £300 per placement payment from the government to cover their administrative costs.
+All Gateway organisations receives a £360 per placement payment from the government to cover their administrative costs.